OpenClaw & Airlock Gateway

 "gatewayUrl": "https://igw.airlocks.io",

-"enforcerId": "my-enforcer-001",
+"enforcerId": "<your-enforcer-id>",

-"pat": "airpat_your_token_here",
+"pat": "<your-personal-access-token>",

-"clientId": "YOUR_CLIENT_ID",
+"clientId": "<your-client-id>",

-"clientSecret": "YOUR_CLIENT_SECRET",
+"clientSecret": "<your-client-secret>",

-"pairingCode": "A3K9X2",
+"pairingCode": "<your-pairing-code>",

 }